Flaried/animation-replacer-roblox/README.md

 ---
+> [!WARNING]
->    ⚠️ Disclaimer: In active development, so it wont replace animation instances in the game, only the animation Ids in the scripts.
+>  In active development, so it wont replace animation instances in the game, only the animation Ids in the scripts.

 ### 🐕 Overview (BETA)
 **Animation Spoofing/Reuploading** is an automated process designed to fix the handling of third party animations in your Roblox game.
 This program will scrape Roblox files, spoof/reupload animations, and republish them to ensure animation functionality when you publish your game.